Pumpkin Sheet Cake with Spiced Cream Cheese Frosting

 Spiced Cream Cheese Frosting:

-- Prepare the cake: Preheat the oven to 350 degrees Fahrenheit (176 degrees Celsius) with a rack in the center position.
+- Prepare the cake: Preheat the oven to 350°F (176°C) with a rack in the center position.
 Grease a sheet pan with butter or cooking spray and line with parchment paper.
 Grease the top of the parchment paper with cooking spray.
 Set aside.

 - In a large mixing bowl, whisk together the whole wheat pastry flour, baking powder, baking soda, cinnamon, ginger, cloves, and salt until well combined.
 Set aside.

-- Bake at 350 F degrees until the cake springs back when touched with your finger and toothpick inserted in center comes out clean, about 17 to 20 minutes.
+- Bake for 17 to 20 minutes, or until the cake springs back when touched with your finger and toothpick inserted in center comes out clean.
 Place on a cooling rack and allow the cake to cool completely in the sheet pan.

 - Lay a large sheet of parchment paper on your countertop.
 Carefully invert the sheet pan and turn the cooled cake onto the sheet of parchment.
 Peel off the top parchment paper and discard.
 Using a long serrated knife, slice the cake in half crosswise, cutting through the paper below to allow the cake layers to be transferred later.
 Set aside.

-- Prepare the frosting: Using a hand mixer and large bowl or a stand mixer, fitted with a paddle attachment, beat the butter, cream cheese, and salt together at medium speed until smooth and creamy, about 1 to 2 minutes.
+- Prepare the frosting: Using a stand mixer, fitted with a paddle attachment (or hand mixer), beat the softened butter, room temperature cream cheese, and salt together at medium speed until smooth and creamy, about 1 to 2 minutes.
 Add the maple syrup, cinnamon, and cardamom and mix until incorporated.
-Reduce the speed to low and slowly add the powdered sugar until smooth.
+Reduce the speed to low and very slowly add the powdered sugar until smooth.
 Scrape the bottom of the bowl to ensure all the ingredients have been incorporated.
-Increase to high speed and beat for about 30 seconds to a minute.
+Increase to high speed and beat for about 30 seconds to a minute until fluffy.

 - Assemble: Using the parchment paper, carefully transfer one cake layer half to a large, flat cutting board, serving platter, or an inverted clean sheet pan.
 Scoop just under half of the cream cheese frosting onto the center of the cake layer.
 Using an offset spatula, spread the frosting into an even, thin layer, with some space left on the edges of the cake (to prevent any overflow).

-- Carefully lift the second half of cake (the cake is delicate, so you might want to enlist hands or use two large spatulas to help achieve this) and place on top of the frosted layer, pressing down lightly to adhere.
+- Carefully lift the second half of cake (the cake is delicate, so you might want to enlist hands or use two large spatulas to help achieve this) and flip on top of the frosted layer, pressing down lightly to adhere.
+Remove and discard the parchment paper.
 Spread the remaining frosting onto the top of the cake in an even thicker layer.
 Create swirls, if desired, with the edge or back of the offset spatula.

 - If not serving right away, store the cake, uncovered (or covered with plastic wrap once the frosting has set) in the refrigerator for up to 2 days.
 Allow the cake to sit at room temperature for at least an hour before serving.
 I prefer it with just the slightest chill from the fridge.
 Slice into squares and serve.